ska-telescope/ska-oso-pht-ui/docs/src/LandingPage.rst

    :width: 30%
    :alt: Page search filter

 -  Click |ico1| Button to create a new proposal.
+This takes you to the title page.
--  Use the |ico2| to filter proposals by status.
+-  Use the drop down |ico2| to filter proposals by status.
 - The search bar |ico3|  allows you to search proposal by title, PI and proposal ID.